Epcot Rope Drop and Early Entry Strategy 2024

 There are three rides worth starting with at Epcot—Remy’s Ratatouille Adventure, Frozen Ever After, and Test Track.
 Two things are going to determine your rope drop strategy.
 The first is which entrance you’re using.
 That’s what we’ll focus on in the bulk of this section.

-The second is what you book on Genie+.
-Frozen Ever After, Remy’s Ratatouille Adventure, and Test Track are all part of Genie+.
-Obviously you don’t need to start your day at the one you wind up booking first on Genie+ at 7AM.
+The second is what you book on Multi Pass.
+Frozen Ever After, Remy’s Ratatouille Adventure, and Test Track are all Tier 1 rides on Multi Pass.
+Obviously you don’t need to start your day at the one you wind up booking with your initial Tier 1 pick.

 While Lightning Lane strategy will definitely impact your rope drop, it’s not the focus of this post.
 Instead, we’re going to focus on how your choice (“choice”) of entrance impacts your rope drop.
 From there, you can sort out how your Lightning Lane strategy should look.